justliam42/MSOE-notes/Classes/CPE 1500/Week 1 - Number Systems and Data Encoding.md

 64 bit [0, 18+quintillion]
 first commercial processor 1971 intel 4001 or something.
 4 bit processor a year later they used 8 bit processor

+in ISO 80000, the 8-bit value has the unit byte.